Users table

 Now you could easily add a Button, but it would be nice to include a user icon for editing profile info, therefore add a Container instead and set a background and border.

-Set the Row ID to: {{ Current User._id }} and provide a Title.
+In the second form block, set the Row ID to: {{ User details data.Rows.0._id }} and provide a Title.

 Select the Container and click Define actions beside the On click setting.
 Add the Open Side Panel and select the side panel in the dropdown.